 At the beginning of the emergence period (2010–2014), prevalent methodologies included content analysis and networks analysis.
 We suggest that this methodological focus is a result of the massive amount of available data generated by the mass protest cycles of 2010–2012.
 This data lent itself easily to the well-developed techniques of computational networks analysis and non-computational content analysis, which researchers can conduct relatively quickly compared to interviews or ethnography.

 However, by the end of the emergence period, the share of network and content analysis studies had declined in favor of more traditional methods, including surveys and qualitative methods.
 We also see the increased use of systematic reviews, meta-analyses, and experiments.
-Several experiment-based studies during this period offer innovations in evaluating causal relationships between social media activity and political participation, representing a crucial methodological advance (Bond et al. 2012; Lim and Golan 2011).
+Several experiment-based studies during this period offer innovations in evaluating the causal relationships between social media activity and political participation, representing a crucial methodological advance (Bond et al. 2012; Lim and Golan 2011).

 In the consolidation period (2015–2019), methodological trends remained relatively stable, with traditional methods, such as surveys and qualitative methods, dominating the field.
 The maturation period (2020–2023) is marked by a different trend: a moderate decline in the share of these traditional methods combined with a noticeable rise in the share of computational content analysis methods, which include techniques such as topic modeling, sentiment analysis, and natural language processing.
 There is also an upward trend in the mixed methods category, which includes techniques such as triangulation and process tracing.